CompuTec/computec-docs/docs/ksef/administrator-guide/configuration/config-core.md

 ### CertificateStoreLocation

-If you installed the certificate according to the certificate configuration guide, keep the default value: **LocalMachine.**
+If you installed the certificate according to the certificate configuration guide, keep the default value: `LocalMachine`.

 ### CertificateStoreName

-If you installed the certificate in the **Personal** certificate store, keep the default value: **My.**
+If you installed the certificate in the **Personal** certificate store, keep the default value: `My`.

 If you use another certificate store, change the value accordingly.